 David Wilson is the Chair of the Remuneration and Nomination Committee.

-Lou holds a Master of Business Administration from RMIT University.
+Lou holds a Master of Business Administration (RMIT)

-Lou Mandanici sits on the Remuneration and Nomination Committee.
+Lou Mandanici sits on the TSA Remuneration and Nomination Committee.

-Working closely with Bridgestone’s China Asia Pacific Region and as part of a global task force in 2018-2019 out of Nashville USA, Jo has contributed to the development of Bridgestone Corporation’s global sustainability integration strategy, directed globally-backed sustainable mobility partnerships within Australia, and led company developments towards regional objectives of aligned United Nations Sustainable Development Goals.
+Working closely with Bridgestone’s China Asia Pacific Region and as part of a global task force in 2018-2019 out of Nashville USA, Jo contributed to the development of Bridgestone Corporation’s global sustainability integration strategy and continues to direct globally backed sustainable mobility partnerships within Australia, lead local Bridgestone E8 Commitment integration and support improved road safety through regional and global contribution.

-Jo Hayes sits on the Governance and Risk Committee.
+Joanne Hayes sits on the Finance and Audit Committee and the Governance and Risk Committee.

-Mitchell Golledge is the Managing Director at Continental Tyres Australia.
+Mitchell Golledge is Head of East Region Asia Pacific for Continental in conjunction with his role as Managing Director at Continental Tyres Australia.
 In this turnaround role his focus has been on strategy, structure and process to obtain results in a relative short period of time.

 Mitchell is highly commercial business focussed professional with a high level of exposure in marketing.
 He has a demonstrated background of success in business development, strategic sales, marketing and general management, both domestically and internationally.

-Mitchell’s experience comes from over twenty years of working and seven years of living in Asia.
+Mitchell’s experience comes from over twenty years of working and living in Asia.
 His strength is in his ability to manage across stakeholders directly and indirectly, excellent interpersonal and communication skills developed from multicultural dealings, adept at developing positive business relationships within a short period of time.

 Mitchell has a record of growing sustainable profits for public and private enterprises, passionate builder and leader of top performing teams with global and multicultural experience in diverse sectors in developed and emerging markets.